tiagomaradei/app-citybik-integration-test/README.md

 ## Tech
-  - Use Docker and docker-compose
+  - Use Docker and Docker-compose
-  - PHP 7
+  - Choose your Stack:
-  - Framework Laravel >= 5.4
+    - Stack PHP: Laravel framework
-  - PostgreSQL >= 9.4 ou MySQL 5.x.x
+    - Stack Node: Express or Adonis framework
-  - Bootstrap v3.x.x
+  - Database: PostgreSQL / MySql
-  - JQuery, Vue.js, Angular2 ou React (aberto)
+  - Front: Bootstrap v3.x.x / JQuery / Vue.js / Angular2 / React

 ## Build and Run
 - Clone from your git or fork